-Figure 4: An illustration of the palette graph in Lemma 5: Finding a perfect matching in this palette graph allows us to color all vertices the same way in our clique.
+Figure 2: An illustration of the palette graph in Lemma 7: Finding a perfect matching in this palette graph allows us to color all vertices the same way in our clique.

-It thus remains to prove that $\mathcal{G}$ admits a perfect matching with high probability.
-Considering $\mathcal{G}$ is a random graph with degree $\Theta(\log n)$ , standard results in random graph theory already implies the existence of such a perfect matching [3].
+It thus remains to prove that \mathcal{G} admits a perfect matching with high probability.
+Considering \mathcal{G} is a random graph with degree $\Theta(\log n)$, standard results in random graph theory already implies the existence of such a perfect matching [Bol01].
 For completeness and as a warm up, we prove this claim below.
+We just need a quick reminder on Hall's theorem first.